 It also encourages observational skills, since your child will choose a word based on what they've learned about the story so far (perhaps every sentence ends with a word that rhymes with “cat”) or what they decipher from the illustrations (perhaps there’s a rat in the picture).

 3. What was that character’s name again?

-Simple recall questions help you gauge your child’s reading comprehension, says DiNapoli.
-It’s common for a child to skim past words or names they’re not familiar with, but remembering these basic facts helps him to better answer more complex comprehension questions later on, and boosts attention and memory skills.
-What’s more, knowing all of the important details will help make the rest of the book far more engaging and enjoyable for him.
+Simple recall questions help you gauge your child’s reading comprehension.
+It’s common for a child to skim past words or names they’re not familiar with, but remembering these basic facts helps them to better answer more complex comprehension questions later on, and boosts attention and memory skills.
+What’s more, knowing all of the important details will help make the rest of the book far more engaging and enjoyable.
 If necessary, flip back through the pages to find the answer together.

 4. Which words do you think best describe this character?

-When your child thinks about a character’s traits, she may begin to decide if she would make the same decisions as that character.
-It also encourages her to consider the relationships between characters.
+When your child thinks about a character’s traits, they may begin to decide if they would make the same decisions as that character.
+It also encourages your child to consider the relationships between characters.
 “Understanding those relationships leads to a better comprehension of the overall story,” says DiNapoli.
 “Seeing certain relationships — say, that between a mother and a child — helps the reader better understand the character’s ability to move through specific challenges and conflicts.”

 5. Does anything in this book seem familiar to you?

 You could also phrase this question as: “Can you make a connection between what’s happening in this book and something in your own life?”
 “We want kids to make these powerful connections to their world because it helps them to better understand what’s happening around them,” says Milby.